 Definition of budget (personal finance): A list of personal expenses, such as mortgage payments, groceries and meal which an individual attempts to stick to over the budget period.

-Definition of Budget (UK politics): The Budget is an annual announcement by the Chancellor of the Exchequer, setting out the governments plan to tax and spend over the coming fiscal year.
+Definition of Budget (economics): The Budget is an annual announcement by the Chancellor of the Exchequer, setting out the governments plan to tax and spend over the coming fiscal year.
 The Budget is usually executed by way of one or more bills of parliament which enact the changes to legislation required.

 What does budget mean?